-- (1) A medical scheme may compensate any person, in cash or otherwise, in accordance with its rules, for the introduction or admission of a member to that medical scheme. - (2) The Minister may prescribe the amount of the compensation which, the category of persons to whom, the conditions upon which, and any other circumstances under which, a medical scheme may compensate any person in terms of subsection(1). - (3) No person shall be compensated for providing services relating to the introduction or admission of a member to a medical scheme in terms of subsection (1) unless the Council has, in a particular case or in general, granted accreditation to such a person. - (4) An application for accreditation shall be made to the Council in the manner and be accompanied by such information as may be prescribed, and any other information as the Council may require.
+- A medical scheme may compensate a broker, in accordance with its rules, for the introduction or admission of a member to that medical scheme. - [subsection (1) substituted by section 26(a) of Act 55 of 2001] - (2) The Minister may prescribe the amount of the compensation which, the category of brokers to whom, the conditions upon which, and any other circumstances under which, a medical scheme may compensate any broker in terms of subsection (1). - [subsection (2) substituted by section 26(b) of Act 55 of 2001] - (3) No person shall be compensated for providing services relating to the introduction or admission of a member to a medical scheme in terms of subsection (1) unless the Council has, granted accreditation to such a person on payment of such fees and on submission of such information as may be prescribed. - [subsection (3) substituted by section 26(c) of Act 55 of 2001] - (4) An application for accreditation shall be made to the Council in the manner and be accompanied by such information as may be prescribed, and any other information as the Council may require. - (5) A medical scheme may not directly or indirectly compensate a broker other than in terms of this section. - [subsection (5) added by section 26(d) of Act 55 of 2001]